Your first few days

 Complete your benefits enrollment

-You have 30 days from your date of hire to complete enrollment in benefits, via Workday.
+You have 30 days from your date of hire to complete enrollment in benefits, via Workday, and benefits will begin on the first of the following month.
+Depending on when you enroll, you may have a retroactive premium taken from your paycheck – but the sooner your enroll, the less chance of these deductions.
 Please note that if you fail to enroll in a medical plan (or fail to let us know you wish to waive coverage), you will be defaulted into a medical plan which cannot then be changed until the next open enrollment period.

 Sign up for direct deposit